-Administrative expenses incurred by the County related to the Retirement System are to be considered additional County contributions-administrative, paid in the month they are incurred, retroactively effective January 1, 2018.
+Effective January 1, 2019, Administrative expenses incurred by the County related to the Retirement System are paid as part of the tax levy.
+In 2018 the Administrative expenses incurred by the County related to the Retirement System are considered additional County contributions-administrative, paid in the month they are incurred, retroactively effective January 1, 2018.
 Prior to 2018, these expenses were payable by the Retirement System to the County.
-Such expenses totaled \$1,703,344 and \$1,677,304 in 2018 and 2017, respectively.
+Such expenses totaled \$1,738,599 and \$1,703,344 in 2019 and 2018, respectively.